kylamonet/up221-Kyla/README.md

 * Address urban issues through lived experiences and spatial data science
 * Create tables, charts, and maps for communities that can be easily accessible and communicated to different audiences
 ## Project Ideas
-* A map created for tenants that monitors their housing code compliance cases
+* A map created for tenants that monitors housing code compliance cases
 * Mapping "hazardous zones" (and "safe zones") in California to inform unhoused community members of principal vulnerable areas that are susceptible to severe flooding, falling trees, heavy winds, extreme heat, and wildfire
+* Mapping where Cal OES grant dollars are awarded to identify possible inequalities in their funding distribution